robmcmullen/atari800-shmem/README.rst

 It provides two-way communication to the underlying emulator, sending inputs to the core and receiving the screen and sound information for every frame.

-As an example, pyatari800 is a python wrapper for the cross-platform Atari 8-bit emulator atari800.
-This is a generic wrapper that can be used by any python program.
+As an example, pyatari800 is a python wrapper that has no user interface dependencies, and can be used by any python program or GUI toolkit.

 As a further example, there is a small demo front-end for wxPython that will operate on all 3 major platforms: Linux, Mac OS X, and Windows.